ivy-llc/ivy/docs/partial_source/deep_dive/8_inplace_updates.rst

 JAX **does not** natively support inplace updates, and so there is no way of actually inplace updating the :code:`JaxArray` instance :code:`x_native`.
-Therefore, an inplace update is only performed on :code:`ivy.Array` instances provided in the input.
+Therefore, an inplace update is only performed on :class:`ivy.Array` instances provided in the input.

 **NumPy**: